 - Breastfeeding positions that may not be effective for proper latching

-- Restrictive, tight clothing and bras; binding underwire
+- Restrictive clothing and tight bras with binding underwire

 - Incorrect flange fit or pumping technique, if pumping